stackforge/MRaaS/README.md

 # Overview

-  MapReduce as a Service
+  MapReduce as a Service:
+  * Spin up a Hadoop cluster on HPCloud
+  * Submit MapReduce jobs to a cluster
+  * Store job results in Swift
+  * Tear down clusters

 # Prerequisites

-* Install openstack-sdk (this needs to be put up on a mvn server somewhere)

-    git clone git@github.com:echohead/openstack-java-sdk.git
-    cd openstack-java-sdk
-    mvn install -Dmaven.test.skip=true
+* for the command line clients:
+   $ sudo gem install json && sudo gem install httparty

 # Running The Application